-If you're a high paid salesperson with a lifestyle that requires a huge amount of monthly income to sustain, the questions you have to answer are much different than someone with a studio apartment working at Home Depot.
+If you're a high paid salesperson (or have other high income skills) with a lifestyle that requires a huge amount of monthly income to sustain, the questions you have to answer are much different than someone with a studio apartment working at Home Depot.

 That said, the simple fact is that working a job you hate is just no way to live your life.

 I was reminded of the story of Bronnie Ware when reading an article about the 7 traits of happy people.
 For years Bronnie worked with people who were living out the final days of their life.
 She heard many people share their regrets about the things they wished they'd done differently.

 In her list of the 5 most common themes, the first one is “I wish I’d had the courage to live a life true to myself, not the life others expected of me.”

 While it's cliche, life is simply too short.
 You'll spend about 35% of your waking hours working, so why not take a shot at earning a living by doing what you love?